-Have you read about my Paris trip??
-Read more here.
 While visiting Paris, don’t visit the museum just in daytime, I highly recommend visiting the illuminated Louvre in the evening.
-Even if you are short of time, try to spare a few hours from your itinerary in the late afternoon hours so that you can catch a glimpse of the shinning Louvre pyramid when the sun sets.
+Even if you are short on time, try to spare a few hours from your itinerary in the late afternoon hours so that you can catch a glimpse of the shinning Louvre pyramid when the sun sets.

 The museum comprises of two main attractions – one being the Musée du Louvre itself and the other being Arc De Triomphe Du Carrousel.

 The visit to the French capital cannot be complete without a visit the quintessential Louvre Museum.
 World’s largest museum (area wise) ~ Louvre is a major landmark associated with Paris city.
 The museum was launched somewhere in 1790’s & now showcases thousands of world’s finest artworks.
 Louvre is World’s Second Most Visited Museum recognized for its architecture, renowned art collection, sculptures, and paintings including the iconic Mona Lisa.

 As I entered the premises, I was completely mesmerized by the grandeur of the museum.
 Over the years, various movies have been shot in the museum, although most notably a thriller – Da Vinci Code – put the spotlight on the museum, if you’re a Dan Brown fan and want to live the ‘Da Vinci Moment‘ – visiting Louvre(in evening) is a must.

 #Fun facts about the museum –